Subscribe Here!

 Don’t assume the worst

 Preparation is the key to success in many things, but not when it comes to bad news.
-A 2014 study showed that preparing for the worst increases your anxiety rather than lowering it.
+One study showed that preparing for the worst increases your anxiety rather than lowering it.
 It’s better for your stress level to assume things will work out, regardless of the outcome.

 Remember, you have what it takes to master this hurdle—one of many to come in an exciting and challenging career.